INFORMSJoC/2024.0546/src/Comp/LinTP/readme.md

 	 Input: numP, number of players.

-	 Output: a numP*2 matrix lin whose each row represents a possible link.
+	 Output: a numP × 2 matrix lin whose each row represents a possible link.
 For example, the row given by (i,j) represents the link between agent i and j.

 - `loop_graph.m`:  to show the set of all possible unweighed networks when assuming the agents are located on a circle.